 Some copies of De modis significandi attribute the work to an early fourteenth-century English cleric named Thomas of Occam, but scholars have been skeptical about this because it occurs in just a handful fifteenth-century manuscripts.
 The vast majority of the manuscript evidence, and all of the earliest witnesses, refer to its author as Thomas of Erfurt.

-De modis significandi proved to be so popular that it became the standard (and later, the representative) text for the Modist tradition (see next section).
-It exists in over forty fourteenth- and fifteenth-century manuscripts.
-A printed edition appeared in the late fifteenth century that was reprinted an incredible 11 times before its ‘definitive’ reprinting in Luke Wadding's 1639 edition of the complete works of Duns Scotus.
+De modis significandi proved to be so popular that it became the standard (and later, the representative) text for the Modist tradition (see next section), surviving in over 40 fourteenth- and fifteenth-century manuscripts.
+A printed edition appeared in the late fifteenth century that was reprinted a remarkable 11 times before its ‘definitive’ reprinting in Luke Wadding’s 1639 edition of the complete works of Duns Scotus.

 subjects in which a demonstrative mode of knowing is possible are seldom taught in a demonstrative way, but descriptively [sed modo narrativo] … That is why Priscian states many conclusions for which he offers no reasons, but merely the authority of ancient grammarians.
 Accordingly, he does not teach, for only those who offer reasons for what they say are teachers.

 Thomas of Erfurt indicates in the opening lines of De modis significativis that he aims to be one of these teachers: